influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 ```

 ### Optional parameters:
+* `timeout`: Elasticsearch client timeout, defaults to "5s" if not set.
 * `enable_sniffer`: Set to true to ask Elasticsearch a list of all cluster nodes, thus it is not necessary to list all nodes in the urls config option.
 * `health_check_interval`: Set the interval to check if the nodes are available, in seconds.
 Setting to 0 will disable the health check (not recommended in production).
 * `username`: The username for HTTP basic authentication details (eg. when using Shield).
 * `password`: The password for HTTP basic authentication details (eg. when using Shield).
 * `manage_template`: Set to true if you want telegraf to manage its index template.
 If enabled it will create a recommended index template for telegraf indexes.
 * `template_name`: The template name used for telegraf indexes.
-* `overwrite_template`: Set to true if you want to overwrite an existing template.
+* `overwrite_template`: Set to true if you want telegraf to overwrite an existing template.